13rac1/git-dev-workflow/README.md

 Todo
 ----
 1. Optionally, use Xginx with PHP-FPM instead of Apache.
 2. Optionally, use Redis instead of Memcache.
 2. Add additional security.
 3. Multiple projects per server.
 4. Support additional software in addition to Drupal.
 5. Apache optimizations.
 6. MySQL optimizations.
-7. Optionally, install Varnish.
+7. Optionally install Varnish.
 8. Automate the existing site import and new site creation process.
-9. Automate the user add process.
+9. Automate the dev user add process.
+10. Use factors to support CentOS.

 Warning
 -------